deeputech/deeputech.github.io/_posts/2020-01-23-memory-management-in-jvm.md

 1. Let us assume that there are already objects on the Eden space when we start(Blocks 01 to 06 marked as used memory)
 2. The application creates a new object(07)
-3. JVM tries to get required memory from Eden space, but there is no free space in Eden to accommodate our object and hence JVM triggers minor GC
+3. JVM tries to get the required memory from Eden space, but there is no free space in Eden to accommodate our object and hence JVM triggers minor GC
 4. The GC recursively traverses the object graph starting from stack pointers to mark objects that are used as alive(Used memory) and remaining objects as garbage(Orphans)
 5. JVM chooses one random block from S0 and S1 as the "To Space", let's assume it was S0.
 The GC now moves all the alive objects into the "To Space", S0, which was empty when we started and increments their age by one.
 6. The GC now empties the Eden space and the new object is allocated memory in the Eden space
 7. Let us assume that some time has passed and there are more objects on the Eden space now(Blocks 07 to 13 marked as used memory)
 8. The application creates a new object(14)
-9. JVM tries to get required memory from Eden space, but there is no free space in Eden to accommodate our object and hence JVM triggers second minor GC
+9. JVM tries to get the required memory from Eden space, but there is no free space in Eden to accommodate our object and hence JVM triggers a second minor GC
 10. The mark phase is repeated and alive/orphan objects are marked including the ones in survivor space "To Space"
 11. JVM chooses the free S1 as the "To Space" now and S0 becomes "From Space".
-The GC now moves all the alive objects from Eden space and the "From Space", S0, into the "To Space", S1, which was empty when we started and increments their age by one.
+The GC now moves all the alive objects from Eden space and the "From Space", S0, into the "To Space", S1, which was empty when we started, and increments their age by one.
 Since some objects don't fit here, they are moved to the "Tenured Space" as the survivor space cannot grow and this process is called premature promotion.
 This can happen even if one of the survivor space is free
 12. The GC now empties the Eden space and the "From Space", S0, and the new object is allocated memory in the Eden space
 13. This keeps on repeating for each minor GC and the survivors are shifted between S0 and S1 and their age is incremented.
 Once the age reaches the "max-age threshold", 15 by default, the object is moved to the "Tenured space"